framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

-To activate the plugins, the following additional call parameter for *raspiBackup* is necessary:
+To activate the plugins, the following additional invocation parameter for *raspiBackup* is necessary:

 ```
 -N "temp mem disk execute"